hockeydave/fullstackassessment-solution/README.md

 `todos`.
 Editing mode should not be persisted.
 #### Full Stack Candidates
-Your app should add API support with `axios` and Webpack Dev Server proxying to `localhost:8080`.
+Your app should add API support with `axios` and Webpack Dev Server proxying to `localhost:8080` running your springboot web services.
 Editing mode should not be persisted.

 ### Routing